Civics - Unit 2

 1) I want you to think about what we have learned in Civics.
-Think about key ideas and how what you learned might be useful in the informed action project.
+Think about key ideas and how what you learned might be useful in the Civics Summative Assessment.
 Think about the concepts of power, participation, rights, responsibilities, government, and community.

 Note: One of the case studies deals with the murder of Laquan McDonald and the events that followed.
 You may have strong emotions related to the murder of Laquan and other cases of racial violence, which is understandable and must be respected.